-- Campus Departments (i.e., academic departments, athletics, student organizations, band, McNeese Bookstore)
+- Campus units (e.g., academic departments, athletics, student organizations, band, University Bookstore);

-- Affiliated Organizations (i.e., McNeese Foundation, Alumni Association)
+- Affiliated organizations (i.e., McNeese State University Foundation, Alumni Association); and

-Any company interested in manufacturing product that will be sold to consumers through retail distribution channels (including Internet) must obtain a license through Learfield.
+Any company interested in manufacturing product that will be sold to consumers through retail distribution channels (including internet) must obtain a license through Learfield.
 All companies must complete the application and the requirements for licensing as outlined by Learfield.
-Lierfield will communicate all information to the McNeese State University Office of Marketing and Licensing.
+Learfield will communicate all information to UML.
 Based on the information provided, the University will determine whether a company will or will not be granted a license.
 The retail market for collegiate merchandise in general and McNeese State University merchandise specifically has become over saturated in certain product categories.
 Therefore, licenses may not be granted to new companies in certain categories.

 The basic requirements for licensing include completing the application, providing proof of product liability insurance (amount is based on the product category), signing a license agreement (and authorized manufacturer agreements if needed), signing the labor code agreement, paying the applicable advance, getting all designs and products approved, and reporting royalties on the sale of McNeese merchandise.

 Use of a University mark with an organization name implies association with the University.
-Therefore, only those student organizations that are officially recognized by the SGA and official campus departments are allowed to use McNeese trademarks in conjunction with their organization’s name.
+Therefore, only those student organizations that are officially recognized by the Student Government Association and official campus departments are allowed to use McNeese trademarks in conjunction with their organization’s name.

 Any product bearing McNeese State University trademarks or a specific departmental logo must be purchased from licensed manufacturers.
 Using an officially licensed company to manufacture a product ensures that the company has provided the correct product liability insurance and signed the University’s labor code of conduct agreement.
 The University has many nationwide licensees and numerous in-state and locally licensed companies.
-A list of licensees by product category can be obtained from the Office of Marketing and Licensing.
+A list of licensees by product category can be obtained from UML.

-To ensure consistency in the use of the McNeese name and logos, all product designs must be approved by the Office of Marketing and Licensing before production.
+To ensure consistency in the use of the McNeese name and logos, all product designs must be approved by UML before production.
 In most cases, the manufacturer can submit the design for approval on behalf of the organization/department.
-However, if there are questions concerning the design, the organization’s representative may contact the University licensing office directly.
+However, if there are questions concerning the design, the organization’s representative may contact UML directly.

 Recognized student organizations and campus departments may include sponsor names/logos on event promotional items in conjunction with the University marks under the following conditions:

-• The use of the University marks in conjunction with sponsor names/logos is considered a promotional item whether sold or given away.
-Contact the University’s Marketing and Licensing Office to determine if royalty fees will apply.
+- The use of the University marks in conjunction with sponsor names/logos is considered a promotional item whether sold or given away (contact UML to determine if royalty fees will apply); and

 In determining exemptions from royalty payment, consideration is given to the mission of the licensing program and the many constituents it serves.
-Given these criteria, the university is not required to pay royalties to itself for purchases of services or products that are a necessity for faculty and staff to perform their job (i.e. equipment, services, uniforms, educational tools).
-However, the university attempts to avoid unfair competition with other retailers and service providers and therefore, may not exempt itself from paying royalties on the purchase of goods that are to be resold to members or to the general public, regardless of the purpose of the sale. .
-Contact the University’s Marketing and Licensing Office to determine if royalty fees will apply.
+Given these criteria, the University is not required to pay royalties to itself for purchases of services or products that are a necessity for faculty and staff to perform their job (i.e., equipment, services, uniforms, educational tools).
+However, the University attempts to avoid unfair competition with other retailers and service providers and therefore, may not exempt itself from paying royalties on the purchase of goods that are to be resold to members or to the general public, regardless of the purpose of the sale.
+Contact UML to determine if royalty fees will apply.

 Any product bearing McNeese State University trademarks must be purchased from licensed manufacturers.
 Using an officially licensed company to manufacture a product ensures that the company has provided the correct product liability insurance and signed the University’s labor code of conduct agreement.
 The University has many nationwide licensees and numerous in-state and locally licensed companies.
-A list of licensees by product category can be obtained from the Office of Marketing and Licensing.
+A list of licensees by product category can be obtained from UML.

-To ensure consistency in the use of the McNeese name and logos, all product designs must be approved by the Office of Marketing and Licensing before production.
+To ensure consistency in the use of the McNeese name and logos, all product designs must be approved by UML before production.
 In most cases, the manufacturer can submit the design for approval on behalf of the organization.
-However, if there are questions concerning the design, the organization’s representative may contact the University licensing office directly.
+However, if there are questions concerning the design, the organization’s representative may contact UML directly.

 Royalties are to be paid on all product that is sold to members or to the general public regardless of the purpose of the sale.

-- Use of the University’s logo in a non-University organization’s logo requires prior approval from the University’s Office of Marketing and Licensing.
+- Use of the University’s logo in a non-University organization’s logo requires prior approval from UML.

-- Use of the University’s trademarks or likeness on product, letterhead, membership brochures, promotional products (whether give aways or sold), advertising, signage, or websites by alumni clubs, booster clubs, crafters or businesses or organizations running McNeese-related programs or promotions requires prior approval from the University’s Office of Marketing and Licensing.
-The licensee is responsible for getting the design approved by the Office of Marketing and Licensing and remitting the University’s royalty, if applicable, on the wholesale price of the product.
+- Use of the University’s trademarks or likeness on product, letterhead, membership brochures, promotional products (whether giveaways or sold), advertising, signage, or websites by alumni clubs, booster clubs, crafters, or businesses or organizations running McNeese-related programs or promotions requires prior approval from UML.
+The licensee is responsible for getting the design approved by UML and remitting the University’s royalty, if applicable, on the wholesale price of the product.

-- Businesses may not establish a permanent statue or mural that includes the University trademarks or likeness without written permission from the Office of Marketing and Licensing.
+- Businesses may not establish a permanent statue or mural that includes the University trademarks or likeness without written permission from UML.

-- Individuals or organizations may not utilize the University’s trademarks in conjunction with a candidate for political office or policy/legislative issue without written permission from the Office of Marketing and Licensing.
+- Individuals or organizations may not utilize the University’s trademarks in conjunction with a candidate for political office or policy/legislative issue without written permission from UML.

-- Individuals may not use the University trademarks on a website without written permission from the Office of Marketing and Licensing.
+- Individuals may not use the University trademarks on a website without written permission from UML.

-- Businesses may not produce merchandise for resale or give-a-way that utilizes the University’s trademarks and its name and/or logo without written permission from the Office of Marketing and Licensing.
+- Businesses may not produce merchandise for resale or giveaway that utilizes the University’s trademarks and its name and/or logo without written permission from UML.

-- Businesses may not use the University trademarks to promote its products or services in print advertising, radio or television without written approval from the Office of Marketing and Licensing.
+- Businesses may not use the University trademarks to promote its products or services in print advertising, radio, or television without written approval from UML.